dylan-lang/opendylan/documentation/source/library-reference/system/file-system.rst

 .. generic-function:: expand-pathname

-   Given a pathname, returns its fully expanded form.
+   Expands abbreviations in a pathname.
+The implementation varies by platform.

-   :signature: expand-pathname *path* => *expanded-path*
+   :signature: expand-pathname *pathname* => *locator*

-   :param path: An instance of :class:`<pathname>`.
+   :param path: An instance of :type:`<pathname>`.
-   :value expanded-path: An instance of :class:`<pathname>`.
+   :value expanded: An instance of :class:`<locator>`.

-.. method:: expand-pathname
-   :specializer: <file-system-locator>

-   Expand a file path to its fully expanded form.
+   :description:

-   :param path: An instance of :class:`<file-system-locator>`.
+      If *pathname* is an instance of :drm:`<string>` it is first converted to a :class:`<file-system-locator>`.

-.. method:: expand-pathname
-   :specializer: <string>

-   Expands a pathname given as a string.

-   :param path: An instance of :class:`<string>`.
+      On Unix, if the first component of this locator begins with `~` it is replaced by either the specified user's home directory (for ``~user``) or the current user's home directory (for ``~``).
+Otherwise the locator is returned unmodified.
+If the specified ``~user`` doesn't exist no error is signaled and the locator is returned without expansion being performed.

+      On Windows, 8.3 file names are expanded to their long form.

 .. generic-function:: file-error-locator